mapproxy/mapproxy/doc/install.rst

 MapProxy is `registered at the Python Package Index <http://pypi.python.org/pypi/MapProxy>`_ (PyPI).
 If you have installed Python setuptools (``python-setuptools`` on Debian) you can install MapProxy with ``sudo easy_install MapProxy``.
 This is really easy `but` we recommend to **not** use this method.

 We highly advise you to install MapProxy into a `virtual Python environment`_.
-`Read about virtualenv <http://virtualenv.openplans.org/#what-it-does>`_ if you want to now more about the benefits.
+`Read about virtualenv <http://virtualenv.openplans.org/#what-it-does>`_ if you want to know more about the benefits.

 .. _`virtual Python environment`: http://guide.python-distribute.org/virtualenv.html